-The £140 million Strategic School Improvement Fund is a grant to support first, infant, primary, secondary, middle, all-through, maintained nursery schools, alternative provision and special academies and maintained schools, post-16 academies, and pupil referral units.
+The Strategic School Improvement Fund is a £140 million grant from the DfE to support first, infant, primary, secondary, middle, all-through, maintained nursery schools, alternative provision, special academies, maintained schools, post-16 academies, and pupil referral units.
 It is intended to further build a school-led system, and aims to target resources at the schools most in need to improve school performance and pupil attainment; to help them use their resources most effectively, and to deliver more good school places.

 BEP, supported by the Teaching Schools, successfully secured £550,000 additional money from the DfE Strategic School Improvement Fund (SSIF) to provide bespoke Teaching School support for 20 schools, both academy and maintained.
 This work was monitored termly by the DfE and was one of the very few nationally that has been RAG rated green in each of the five terms.
 Of the 12 SSIF 1 schools inspected, 92% (11) were found to be good or taking effective action.

 BEP, supported by the Teaching Schools, successfully secured a second bid for £750,000 from the DfE to raise standards in reading in KS2.
 This project ran over 4 terms, again being RAG rated green each term by the DfE.
 The following commentary was provided by the DfE on both SSIF projects: